 By default, the forces and torques are reported with respect to a point of origin on the sensor that is set by ATI.
-For the sensor's point of origin, refer to the ATI Axia sensor customer drawing.
+For the sensor's point of origin, refer to the ATI sensor drawing.
 The tool transformation function allows measurement of the forces and torques at a reference point other than the sensor's point of origin.
+For more information about tool transformation commands and settings, refer to the applicable manual in Table 2.1.